biosustain/pankb/README.md

 # PanKB
-The dynamic Python-based version of the website.
+<b>The dynamic Python-based version of the website.
 The Django framework is used as the back-end.
-Currently, it has not yet been connected to any databases (Microsoft Azure Blob Storage is used as the data lake).
+Currently, it has been connected to databases, but only Django generated tables are in the DBs.
+The Microsoft Azure Blob Storage is still used as the data lake.
+The work under this branch is focused on the data model and ETLs.</b>

 ## Development configuration on Ubuntu servers
 Tested on Linux Ubuntu 20.04 (may need tweaks for other systems).